hisurfadvisory/MACROSS/README.md

 	$PROTOCULTURE = the thing being investigated (A file, a value, a username, etc)
 	$CALLER = the name of the script calling functions in another
 	$HOWMANY = the number of successful results being tracked between scripts
-4. files used for enrichment are kept in the "resources" folder
+4. Files used for enrichment are kept in the "resources" folder